Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 This is the part most people enjoy the most, but it does take a bit of concentration.

-• Peel the backing off of the sticker carefully.
+• Peel the backing off the sticker carefully.

 • Do your best to avoid touching the adhesive with your fingertips.